-Discussion Meet and Collegiate Discussion Meet Best Practices - 2019
+Discussion Meet and Collegiate Discussion Meet Best Practices - 2021

 - Training calls.
 All competitors are encouraged to join the training calls hosted by the AFBF YF&R committee in the fall.
-Specific dates and times will be announced in late summer.
-There will be a total of six calls and each will last no more than an hour.
-The first call will cover the Discussion Meet format and tips for success; the other five calls will focus on each Discussion Meet question.
-Oftentimes the calls include industry experts, who share their expertise and provide additional resources. - Utilize government research.
+Specific dates and times will be announced in late summer/early fall.
+There will be a total of three calls.
+The first call will cover the Discussion Meet format and tips for success; the other two calls will focus on the Farm Bureau policy related to the Discussion Meet questions.
+Often the calls include industry experts, who share their expertise and provide additional resources. - Utilize government research.
 Search government agency websites and databases for strong statistics and data to use in your discussions.
 This information is reliable and well-researched. - Learn from the best.
 Reach out to former Discussion Meet and Collegiate Discussion Meet participants.
 Even though the discussion questions change each year, former competitors can provide valuable insight and tips on the nature of the contest.
 Also, reach out to YF&R staff and committee members who have familiarity with the competition to get clarification. - Pros and Cons.
 Review each question and create discussion points from both sides of the issue.
 This will not only give you greater understanding of how an issue developed, but it will prepare you to discuss potential obstacles when working to find a solution. - Diversify written sources.
 Besides the internet, gather resources and information from the library, newspapers, magazines, Farm Bureau policies and other agriculture publications. - Real talk.
 Engage in conversations with your local county Farm Bureau members, state and national representatives, lobbyists and agriculture industry employees to gather information and examples.
 Seek conversations with those who are not familiar with the issue to gain their perspective.
 Explaining the topic helps provide practice articulating what you know.
-As you speak, address all angles to gather additional points and as many ideas as possible. - Farm Bureau history.
-Take time to review county, state and American Farm Bureau history on the topic.
+As you speak, address all angles to gather additional points and as many ideas as possible. - Farm Bureau history and policy.
+Take time to review county, state and American Farm Bureau history and policy on the topic.
 What are our standing policies with the questions? - Expert opinion.
 If you don't have a personal relationship with the content of the question, find a credible source who does and get their opinion.
 Be prepared to cite and properly establish your source as an expert in their field.